 BAM in Fort Greene hosts its annual BAMboo! block party outside of the Peter Jay Sharp Building, featuring a DJ, bounce house, art projects and treats.
 FREE

-Inwood turns Sherman Creek Park into "Sherman Shriek Park" for their Fall Fest, complete with free cider.
+Inwood turns Sherman Creek Park into "Sherman Shriek Park" for its annual Fall Fest, complete with free cider.
 FREE

 If you've got a tween or teen, why not take in the spectacle at the Gravesend Inn Haunted Hotel, a theme-park-quality haunted house put on by the theatrical troupe at City Tech.

-Move to the Spooky City: Third Annual Halloween Party at the Museum of the City of New York, with dancing, pumpkin decorating, and a spooky scavenger hunt.
+Attend the Spooky City Halloween Party at the Museum of the City of New York with mask making and a mildly haunted trick-or-treat trail through the galleries.

-While these are our top picks, there are plenty of other Halloween celebrations on Monday, October 31 in our scarily jam-packed Event Calendar.
+While these are our top picks, there are plenty of other Halloween celebrations set for Wednesday, October 31 in our scarily jam-packed Event Calendar.